English

 If you are having legal difficulties because of a past criminal record and wish to erase your record, call toll-free 1-888-808-3628 or learn more at Pardon Partners.
 It’s easier than you think.

-For legal advice and assistance with defending a lawsuit, or any Small Claims Court matter, contact our preferred experts, George Brown Professional Corporation or call 1-800-381 8408.
+For legal advice and assistance with defending a lawsuit, or any Small Claims Court matter, contact our preferred experts, Nicola (Nick) Giannantonio Legal Services or call 647-317-1908.

 Defending a lawsuit is complex.
-For help, call a lawyer now.
+For help, ask a lawyer now.

 4Pillars Small Claims Ontario All Topics May 20184Pillars Small Claims Ontario All Topics May 2018